OctopusDeploy/Issues/docs/CONTRIBUTING.internal.md

 # How we use GitHub Issues

-> Note: this page is intended for Octopus team members only.
+> Note: this page is intended for **Octopus team members only**.
 If you're an Octopus user and you've found a bug or something isn't working, please get in touch with [our support team](https://octopus.com/support) instead.

 We use this public GitHub repository as a way to communicate with our community about what we are working on for the core Octopus product.